cdoremus/deno-blog/posts/DRAFT_Testing_Fresh_Components,_Middleware_and_Handlers_with_fresh-testing-library.2023-10-15.md

 - `fireEvent.change` - to invoke an `onChange` handler
 - `fireEvent.submit` - to invoke an `onSubmit` handler
 - `fireEvent.keyDown` - to invoke an `onKeyDown` handler
-See the `EventType` TypeScript union type in the TS docs for an enumeration of all events.
+See the `EventType` TypeScript union type in the TS docs for an enumeration of all events (use Go to Definition in VSCode and other IDEs).

 Each of the event type function properties takes an argument that is the `HTMLElement` event target.